vineethkumarv/sv-wiki/Control-Flow.md

 In the above example, the unique case statement is used.
 Here all the conditions are false, this will print the output with a warning and no error.

 **Output snippet:**
+The below figure shows the output of a unique case statement in which no conditions are true.

 ![Untitled Diagram-Page-6 drawio (3)](https://user-images.githubusercontent.com/110447788/188300519-a4af7834-91ea-44c9-9f11-c61f7497efbb.png)